Haukain/ddbl-web-app/README.md

 ### The ROKS method <a name="method"></a>

-The Result Orient KPI System (ROKS) is a KPI definition mathod created by Bernie Smith, you can learn more about it [on this website](https://madetomeasurekpis.com/roks-kpi-method-overview/)
+The Result Orient KPI System (ROKS) is a KPI definition method created by Bernie Smith, you can learn more about it [on this website.](https://madetomeasurekpis.com/roks-kpi-method-overview/)
 It consists of 7 steps to design a KPI system for a company.
 This project creates a digital tool for the Longlist, Shortlist and Definition (3rd, 4th and 5th) steps of the method.

 ## Documentation <a name="documentation"></a>

 The documentation of this application can be found [here](*TBD*)

 Note: The documentation is generated automatically by the comments in the projects files by the [esdoc](https://esdoc.org/) plugin.
-Its settings are available in `source/.esdoc.json` and the generated files are available `docs`
+Its settings are available in `source/.esdoc.json` and the generated files are available in `docs`

 ## Technical stuff <a name="technical"></a>